 Congress has already proclaimed that it is in the public's interest to integrate commercially flown UAS's into the national airspace system, hence the passing of the Reform Act.
-Granting my, Norman Hirsch's, exemption request furthers the public interest through academic/visual awareness of the geographical benefits in and around the SE Florida area.
+Granting my exemption request furthers the public interest through academic/visual awareness of the geographical benefits in and around the State of Florida.
 My ultra light weight UAS is battery powered and creates no emissions that can harm the environment.
 The consequence of my ultra light weight UAS crashing is far less than a full size helicopter or fixed wing aircraft; which are heavy, contain combustible fuel and can cause catastrophic devastation to the public.